 We have already mentioned the importance of vitamin C as it is a potent antioxydant that can neutralize the free radicals we talked about when we covered the causes of wrinkles, we also mentioned the use of vitamins C serums here.

 Indeed vit C serums are a definite must have to fight wrinkles but you could even get better results if you took vitamin C internally.

 Of course, if you eat enough fruits that are rich in Vitamin C, you should be covered; but if you don’t or if you don’t find it convenient, you should take some supplements.

 Vitamin C will boost your collagen production and improve your forehead wrinkles, as your skin gets stronger.
-I like this vitamin C powder form here as I can mix it easily with my daily smoothie or any other cold beverage (don’t mix it with hot water to preserve its antioxydant properties and drink it quickly as vitamin C degrades quickly)
+I like this vitamin C powder form here from Amazon as I can mix it easily with my daily smoothie or any other cold beverage (don’t mix it with hot water to preserve its antioxydant properties and drink it quickly as vitamin C degrades quickly)